arangodb/docs/3.6/smartjoins.md

 coordinator hop.

 For example, with two collections *c1* and *c2* with 4 shards each, the coordinator will initially contact the 4 shards of *c1*.
-In order to perform the join, the DBServer nodes which manage the actual data of *c1* need to pull the data from the other collection, *c2*.
+In order to perform the join, the DB-Server nodes which manage the actual data of *c1* need to pull the data from the other collection, *c2*.
 This causes extra roundtrips via the coordinator, which will then pull the data for *c2* from the responsible shards: